Kitab al-Kanuz: History

-E.A.
-Johnson Pasha, a member of the Royal Geographical Society, claimed in 1930 to have had the manuscript in his possession "for many years," and to have loaned it to the Department of Antiquities in 1905 or so.
-László Almásy of Hungary also read the manuscript and became enchanted by its Zerzura tale, which inspired him to help British explorers make expeditions into the Sahara desert for the Zerzura oasis in the 1930s.
+In 1930, E.A.
+Johnson Pasha (a member of the Royal Geographical Society) said that he had had the manuscript in his possession "for many years," and that he had loaned it to the Department of Antiquities around 1905.
+László Almásy of Hungary read the manuscript and became enchanted by its Zerzura tale, which inspired him to help British explorers make expeditions into the Sahara desert for the Zerzura oasis in the 1930s.
+In 1907, the Imprimerie de l'Institut francais d'archaeologie orientale published an Arabic compilation and a French translation of three different copies held at the Cairo Museum, including Johnson's copy.